Ever wondered what the best essential spices and herbs are for you to have in your kitchen, or pantry?

 9 – Cloves, ground or whole.
 Cloves are the flower buds of an Indonesian tree which have a strong, aromatic flavour.
 Used in Asian cooking primarily, they are used in many global dishes like stews and soups as well.
 For the home cook it is useful to carry both whole cloves and clove powder but again, use sparingly at first until you understand the strength of the clove.
 Historically cloves have been used for medicinal uses also, and clove oil is effective for tooth ache.

-10 – Cumin ground.
+10 – Cumin powder or whole.
 Cumin is an aromatic spice used mainly in middle eastern and Indian cooking.
 It is often an ingredient in curries and some chilli powder blends.

 11 – Curry powder.
 There are an endless variety of “curry” powders, all of which are a blend of many spices.
 The basics of many curries include turmeric, cumin, ginger and chilli.
 The term “curry” applies generally to many Indian spice blends, none of which in their native state are called a “curry”.
 Usually the term curry suggests the dish is cooked in sauce.
 In some parts of India “curries” may be flavoured with curry leaves.